popov-nikita/gcc-wrapper/README.md

 # GCC-WRAPPER

 Welcome to the base repository of GCC wrapper project.
-GCC wrapper aims to simplify C code analysis by security researchers.
+GCC wrapper aims to simplify C code analysis for security researchers.
 It does so by producing special files at compilation time of a target project.
 GCC wrapper is used in place of the true GCC and during its operation the true GCC is invoked.
 For each C source file there are 2 files produced:
 - ```<filename>._i_.c``` - contains no directives of conditional compilation; each line having a macro which is to be expanded by C preprocessor has a comment beneath it.
 Inside the comment there are expanded contents of the line.
 So a researcher can easily see what a particular line of original source file stands for.
 Original comments are trimmed.
 To simplify manual re-compilation, a full command which is used to compile particular object file is appended to the end of produced file.
 It is remarkable that ```*._i_.c``` files can be safely used instead of original source files and the target project can be compiled from them.
 - ```<filename>._d_.c``` - contains definitions taken from all included files.
 Simplifies lookup of a declarations.